 Lancashire is a in the North West of England, bounded to the west by the Irish Sea.
 It takes its name from the city of Lancaster.
-The Red Rose of Lancaster is the traditional symbol for the House of Lancaster, immortalized in the verse "In the battle for England's head - York was white, Lancaster red"
+The Red Rose of Lancaster is the traditional symbol for the House of Lancaster.

 In the Domesday Book, most of Lancashire was treated as part of Yorkshire.
 The area in between the Mersey and Ribble or "Inter Ripam et Mersham" formed part of the returns for Cheshire.
 Lancashire is named from the city of Lancaster, which itself is derived from the River Lune, was established some time after the Norman conquest when William the Conqueror gave the land between the river Ribble and the Mersey to Roger de Pitou.
 In the early 1090s Lonsdale, Cartmel and Furness were added to Roger's estates to facilitate the defence of the area south of Morecambe Bay from Scottish raiding parties, which travelled round the Cumberland coast and across the bay at low water, rather than through the mountainous regions of the Lake District.